United Airlines pilots resist contract changes over regional routes | MarketScreener

 Major carriers have generally been reluctant to make regional flights part of the mainline operations, citing higher costs.
 "It's very difficult to make those aircraft work at any mainline airline," United Chief Financial Officer Gerald Laderman told analysts at a conference earlier this month.

-(Reporting by Allison Lampert in Montreal; Additional reporting by Tracy Rucinski in Chicago; Editing by Bill Rigby)
+(Reporting by Allison Lampert in Montreal; additional reporting by Tracy Rucinski in Chicago; editing by Bill Rigby and Diane Craft)

 By Allison Lampert